cipas/automate-release-notes/README.md

 $ conventional-github-releaser -p angular
 ```

 For private repos you'll have to create an OAuth Token.
-If you want you can create an OAuth App but not required.
+If your organization requires 2fa you'll need your OTP Code.
+One way to get it is to try to login to your github organization and you'll receive the auth code by sms or through the app.

 ```
-curl -u [USERNAME] https://api.github.com/authorizations/clients/:client_id -X PUT -H 'X-GitHub-OTP: [OTP CODE]' -i -d '{"client_secret": "[CLIENT_SECRET]", "scopes": ["repo"], "note": "releaser script"}'
+curl -u [USERNAME] -X POST https://api.github.com/authorizations -d '{"scopes": ["public_repo"], "note": "Conventional Releaser Private"}' -H 'X-GitHub-OTP: [OTP CODE]'
 ```

 ## Workflow